montjoie/Ghelper/README.md

 * earch defconfig could boot more than 1 board
 * Filtering board by arch is not a correct way (example lot of ppc boards work with only a subset of ppc defconfigs.)
 * So the only viable way to find board to boot is to filter per defconfig or better per CONFIG_ (permiting to use randconfig)
+* Each defconfig could be built more then once (due to toolchain, or different combination of CONFIG_ hacks)

 Example: qemu-cubieboard could be booted by
 * arm/multi_v7_defconfig/gcc